AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 109: Nov 25 2021
+### Today's progress:

+Continued with the web dev course, completed the EJS section.
+Started a CTCI challenge

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla